-- Section 1.
-Effective July 1, 2009, each employee of an agency under the Governor's jurisdiction covered by this Agreement who is in an active pay status shall receive a general pay increase of one and one-half three percent (1.5%).
-This increase is reflected in the Physicians and Related Occupations Standard Pay Schedule in Appendix A. - Section 2.
-Effective January 1, 2010, each employee of an agency under the Governor's jurisdiction covered by this Agreement who is in an active pay status shall receive a general pay increase of one and one-half percent (1.5%).
-This increase is reflected in the Physicians and Related Occupations Standard Pay Schedule in Appendix B. - Section 3.
-Effective July 1, 2010, each employee of an agency under the Governor's jurisdiction covered by this Agreement who is in an active pay status shall receive a general pay increase of two percent (2.0%).
-This increase is reflected in the Physicians and Related Occupations Standard Pay Schedule in Appendix C. - Section 4.
-Each employee of the Pennsylvania State System of Higher Education (PASSHE) who is in an active pay status on July 1, 2010 shall receive a one-time lump sum cash payment of 6% of annual base salary rounded to the nearest dollar minus appropriate payroll deductions.
-This cash payment shall not be added to the employee's base salary which is reflected in the Physicians and Related Occupations Standard Pay Schedule in Appendix D. - Section 5.
-A permanent salaried employee whose salary exceeds the maximum of the employee's applicable pay scale group when the general pay increases outlined in Sections 1, 2 and 3 are effective shall receive the annual amount of the general pay increase in the form of a one-time cash payment rounded to the nearest dollar.
+Section 1.
+Effective July 1, 2012, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of one percent (1.0%).
+This increase is reflected in the applicable Physicians and Related Occupations Standard Pay Schedule in Appendix A.

+Section 2.
+Effective July 1, 2013, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of one-half percent (0.5%).
+This increase is reflected in the applicable Physicians and Related Occupations Standard Pay Schedule in Appendix B.

+Section 3.
+Effective January 1, 2014, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of one-half percent (0.5%).
+This increase is reflected in the applicable Physicians and Related Occupations Standard Pay Schedule in Appendix C.

+Section 4.
+Effective July 1, 2014, each employee covered by this Agreement who is in an active pay status shall receive a general pay increase of two percent (2.0%).
+This increase is reflected in the applicable Physicians and Related Occupations Standard Pay Schedule in Appendix D.

+Section 5.
+A permanent salaried employee whose salary exceeds the maximum of the employee's applicable pay scale group when the general pay increases outlined in Sections 1, 2, 3 and 4 are effective shall receive the annual amount of the general pay increase in the form of a one-time cash payment rounded to the nearest dollar.
 The cash payment shall be paid no later than the next payday after the general pay increase is reflected in the paychecks of employees who are not above the maximum.